Who’s vs. Whose: How to Use Each Correctly

 “Whose fault” or “Who’s fault”?

 Both phrases can be correct in this particular case, but it depends on what you are trying to say.
 As a result, depending on the context, either of them can be correct, and you can still get it wrong if you use it in the wrong context.
-You can try in the sentence to see which one fits better.
+You can try to see which one fits better in the sentence.
 For example, if you’re trying to figure out who is to blame, the correct way to phrase this would be “whose fault.”
 That’s because “whose” is a possessive pronoun, which means it’s used to indicate possession or ownership.